 South Reading Leisure Centre is about 1.3 miles from the Whitley Pump.
 It takes half an hour to walk there, or it is right on the Emerald 5 bus route.
 I have to admit that apart from the famous purple tennis courts, I didn’t really know much about what the centre had to offer to southern Readingas; so I went to have a look.

-By Scaramouche.
 Reading Borough Council’s (RBC) lead councillor for health, wellbeing and sport Graeme Hoskin unexpectedly started channelling Little Dorrit at the policy committee meeting on 29 October.
 It is gratifying to know that in this era of austerity RBC can still maintain the high standards of circumlocution and inaction for which all levels of English government are justly famed.